๐ NLP Understanding¶

 -

-This paper introduces MADE—a "living" multi-label text classification benchmark built on FDA medical device adverse event reports, featuring 1,154 hierarchical labels and strict temporal splits.
-It systematically evaluates 20+ encoder/decoder models across discriminative fine-tuning, generative fine-tuning, and few-shot prompting paradigms, assessing both predictive performance and uncertainty quantification (UQ) capabilities.
-Key findings reveal critical trade-offs: small discriminatively fine-tuned decoders achieve the best head-to-tail accuracy; generative fine-tuning yields the most reliable UQ; and large reasoning models improve rare-label performance but exhibit surprisingly weak UQ.
+This paper proposes MADEโa "living" multi-label text classification benchmark based on FDA medical device adverse event reports, containing 1,154 hierarchical labels and strict temporal splitting.
+It systematically evaluates the predictive performance and uncertainty quantification (UQ) capabilities of 20+ encoder/decoder models under discriminative fine-tuning, generative fine-tuning, and few-shot prompting, revealing a critical trade-off: small discriminatively fine-tuned decoders are optimal for head-to-tail accuracy, generative fine-tuning provides the most reliable UQ, while large reasoning models improve rare labels but show unexpectedly weak UQ.

 - Reasoning-Based Refinement of Unsupervised Text Clusters with LLMs